Richland Elementary School

 - Use designated crosswalks and follow directions of supervisors and crossing guards at all times.

-- Skateboards and scooters are not allowed on campus.
+- Skateboards are not allowed on campus.

 Dress and Grooming at School